home > Product

 Key Feature

-• Dual gas circuit to eliminate effect of initial high concentration;
+• Pre-treatment to eliminate the effect of initial high concentration

-• Inherent cahnnels for isotope and concentration calibration.
+• Inherent channels for isotope and concentration calibration

 Specifications